cameronmathis/COMP4300/Project2/Submittables/cameron_mathis_project2/README.md

 #### Thoughts and Issues ####
 ************************************

-###### Memory Address Length ######

-> We had to change the default structure of our memory to fit in the MIPS architecture.
-We ran into several issues including finding bytes in memory segments, storing strings across several words of memory, and dealing with signed integers.
-We will need to upgrade the memory to reference individual bytes of memory for the next project instead of words of memory.

 ###### MIPS in general ######

-> We ran into a bug where the 32bit integer notation actually flipped the way the characters were stored.
+> I ran into a bug where the 32bit integer notation actually flipped the way the characters were stored.
 Some special functions had to be built to retrieve strings.

-###### MIPS in general ######

-> We were very surprised to find MIPS does not have a SUBI, they just ask the programers to add a negative number.
-It seems very useful to have a limited set of instructions available, although it does mean you go about certain things in a very weird way.